Overcollateralized vs Undercollateralized

 • Maintain emergency funds for collateral top-ups

-Market Conditions Impact
+Adjusting for Market Conditions

 Platform Selection Criteria